PeARSearch/PeARS-fruit-fly/fruit_fly/README.md

-# Fruit Fly algorithm (FFA) for text classification
+# A Fruit Fly algorithm (FFA) for text classification

 Before running the code below, make sure to have downloaded the necessary datasets.
 More information is available from the *datasets* directory in the main repository.